 The Miura features a medium-stiff sole and a downturned profile.
 It’s supported by a slingshot rand that wraps behind the heel and under the foot, providing a precise platform to stand on.
 Because of this, the Miura delivers the kind of support you would expect from a stiffer shoe, while still giving the user fantastic sensitivity.
 Sized tightly they’ll perform perfectly well on overhanging terrain, and really come into their own on vertical and slabby routes.

-We’d recommend going at least a full size down from street shoe size (if not a size and half) in order to get a performance fit.
-They can also be sized a bit larger if intended for longer routes.
+For fit, I recommend going at least a full size down from street shoe size (if not a size and a half) in order to get a performance fit.
+The Miura can also be sized a bit larger if intended for longer routes.
 You can expect them to stretch by a half size to a full size as you break them in.

-The Scarpa Instinct line is another favourite in the world of high performance bouldering and hard sport climbing.
-It’s a shoe made with quality and attention to detail.
-It offers both a slightly different fit and construction when compared to the Solution or Miura.
+The Scarpa Instinct line is another favorite in the world of high-performance bouldering and hard sport climbing.
+Like the Soltuion and Miur, it’s a shoe made with quality and attention to detail, that offers a slightly different fit.

-The Instinct VS has a medium-stiff midsole, medium asymmetry and downturned tow.
-It’s a fairly sensitive shoe, so you’ll be able to feel out variations in the rock.
+The Instinct VS has a medium-stiff midsole, medium asymmetry, and downturned toe.
+It’s a fairly sensitive shoe, so you’ll be able to feel variations in the rock.
 The Instinct is intended as a high performing all around shoe.
-While, unlike the Miura, we would not recommend the Instinct VS for multipitch and certainly not for crack climbing, it is still a very versatile shoe.
-From slabbing on volumes and edges to toeing in on a variety of overhanging angles, the Instinct VS will give you the power, support and sensitivity you need.
+While, unlike the Miura, we would not recommend the Instinct VS for multi-pitch and certainly not for crack climbing, it is still a very versatile shoe.
+From slabbing on volumes and edges to toeing in on a variety of overhanging angles, the Instinct VS will give you the power, support, and sensitivity you need.

 The Instinct VS can be sized either according to your street shoe size, or a half size down for an extra snug fit.
 Climbers with wide feet often find this shoe fits exceptionally well.

 The Futura is a revolutionary shoe that has many rethinking how they approach their footwork.
-This shoe introduces the no edge technology that is supposed to mimic the feeling you get with your favourite already-broken-in shoe.
+It was one of the first shoes to introduce the no-edge technology that mimics the feeling you get with your favorite already-broken-in shoe.
 While maybe not for everyone, if you give them a chance you might become a convert.

 The Futura sports the same downturned and asymmetrical last as the Solution and Kataki.
 The midsole, however, is incredibly soft and malleable.
 This lends the shoe to being extremely sensitive and will make all other classically designed shoes feel like bricks on your feet in comparison.
 The Futura is adept for any type of modern climbing (sport, bouldering, comp climbing), and will allow you to feel all the little nubs and divots.
 Smearing is a breeze, while overhang climbing is a comfortable treat.